Facts about poverty and hunger in America

 - Communities of color, especially Black communities, experience hunger, poverty, and unemployment at much higher rates than white people.
 This is because of long-standing racial injustice that leads to barriers in education, employment, housing, and more.

-- People living with a disability and people living with chronic conditions are also more likely to experience hunger and lower incomes.
-Living with a disability or chronic condition may lead to higher medical costs, prevent people from working regularly, or simply make grocery shopping more difficult.
+- People with a disability and chronic conditions are also more likely to experience hunger and lower incomes.
+Living with a disability or chronic condition may lead to higher medical costs, prevent people from working regularly, or make grocery shopping more difficult.
 And people living with disabilities face discrimination in employment.

 people live in poverty